flyteorg/flyte/docs/source/sandbox.rst

 Sandbox
 -------
-It specifies the actions to be performed on the resource 'sandbox'.
+It specifies the actions to be performed on the 'sandbox' resource.

 .. toctree::
     :maxdepth: 1